digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/index.rst

 The following is a suggested learning path to get productive quickly:

 #. :doc:`Get started <tutorials/getting-started/intro>` quickly
 #.
+Read up on the :doc:`background, purpose, and intended usage <overview/intro>` of the library
+#.
 Understand the :doc:`fundamental concepts <concepts/index>` in depth
 #.
 Learn how to
    :doc:`use the instrument packages to model different financial instruments <instruments/intro>`
 #.
-Read up on the :doc:`background, purpose, and intended usage <overview/intro>` of the library
-#.
-Explore the
-   `Daml Finance Reference Application <https://github.com/digital-asset/daml-finance-app>`_
+Explore the :ref:`Daml Finance Demo Application <daml-finance-demo-app>`

 .. _releases: